 Private alcohol rehabilitation is one way to go about addressing an alcohol problem.
 People who choose private rehab do so because of the extra benefits it offers compared to NHS treatments, benefits that are worth the financial investment.
 Indeed, NHS alcohol treatment may be free, but private rehab has a lot to offer those who choose it.

 What Is Private Alcohol Rehabilitation?

-Residential treatment involves a 3-to-12-week stay at a facility that offers both accommodation and treatment.
+Residential treatment involves a 3-to-12-week stay at a treatment facility that offers both accommodation and rehabilitation.
 Please note that there are various levels of accommodation with commensurate rates for admission.
 Clients can choose from budget-friendly rehab clinics, moderate clinics, and even luxury options.

 Outpatient alcohol rehab takes place at a local clinic in a way that is similar to NHS treatment.
 Clients attend day programmes offered by trained therapists and medical professionals, then return home at the end of each day.
 Outpatient treatment is supplemented by extra things such as support group participation.

 The process of choosing the right private rehab is simple in principle, though sometimes it can be complex in practice.
 We recommend contacting an organisation like ours for both advice and guidance.
 We have all the information clients need to make wise decisions about treatment options, accommodation, etc.

 When you call to speak to one of our representatives, we will start by offering a free assessment of your current circumstances.
 This evaluation will help us better understand what kinds of treatments would be most effective for you.
 Then we will talk about your preferences for accommodation.
 We will discuss your budget as well as payment options for private care.
 Finally, we will consider any other factors that may influence your choice of rehab facilities.